benabrey/ShopHub/README.md

 A full-featured e-commerce web application built with the LAMP stack (Linux, Apache, MySQL, PHP) following the MVC architectural pattern.

+Folder had to be changed for WAMP to work, so to see all previous commit history, visit: https://github.com/benabrey/Ecommerce-final-project

 ## 👥 Team Members

 - Benjamin Abrey